Cauvery water dispute | Pro-Kannada organisations protest over releasing water to Tamil Nadu

 Kannada Chalavali (Vatal Paksha) convener Vatal Nagaraj said all of Karnataka has to stand as one unit by speaking in one voice.

 "I am warning you, Stalin.
 Don't you think Tamils living in Bengaluru drink Cauvery water?
 If you want Cauvery water, then take away all the Tamils from here," Nagaraj alleged.
 "We warn you (Stalin).
 We will block the borders.
-We will stop Tamil movies," Nagaraj said cautioning Stalin with carrying out the move.
+We will stop Tamil movies," Nagaraj said cautioning Stalin to carry out the move.

 SC ruling on Cauvery water sharing